S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

    - Ensuring optimal performance and resource efficiency

 3. **Load Balancing**
-   - Equitable distribution of workload across all nodes
+   - Equitable distribution of workload across all nodes based on nodes' workload and resource utilization
    - Preventing overload on individual nodes or pods

 ## Approach to Address Challenges